emscripten-core/emscripten/site/source/docs/tools_reference/emcc.rst

 ``--profiling``
   [same as -g2 if passed at compile time, otherwise applies at link] Use reasonable defaults when emitting JavaScript to make the build readable but still useful for profiling.
 This sets ``-g2`` (preserve whitespace and function names) and may also enable optimizations that affect performance and otherwise might not be performed in ``-g2``.
-TODO: does g2 actually suppress any optimizations?

 .. _emcc-profiling-funcs: